Books

 Check it out on the Routledge website!

-See reviews by Jiawei Wang for the International Journal of Corpus Linguistics (2020) and Siqi Liu for Natural Language Engineering (2021).
+See reviews by Jiawei Wang for the International Journal of Corpus Linguistics (2020), Siqi Liu for Natural Language Engineering (2021) and Lizzy Hanks for Register Studies (2023).

 Corpus Approaches to Contemporary British Speech